mne-tools/mne-bids/CONTRIBUTING.md

 ### git pre-commit hooks

-W suggest installing our git pre-commit hooks to automatically run style checks before a commit is created:
+We suggest installing our git pre-commit hooks to automatically run style checks before a commit is created:

 ```Shell
 pip install pre-commit